 Research relating to the exploration, mapping and mining of asteroids and other planetary bodies, with a focus on geophysical techniques.
 Also looking at the broader ethical and societal implications of space exploration and exploitation.
 See Research for more details.

 Acting CEO – Effective Altruism Australia (August ’16 – March ’17)

-Setting the direction and strategy of the organisation to effective raise money and awareness for the partner charities.
+Setting the direction and strategy of the organisation to effectively raise money and awareness for the partner charities.
 Effective Altruism Australia partners with charities that are highly recommended at improving lives, as recommended by international charity evaluator GiveWell, and assist donors in enabling their resources to go further in helping others.

-I lead a team that granted over $700,000 AU to highly effective poverty charities in its first 11 months of operation, and oversaw a high quality launch which raised an impressive level of awareness about effective altruism throughout Australia.
+I led a team that granted over $700,000 AU to highly effective poverty charities in its first 11 months of operation, and oversaw a high quality launch which raised an impressive level of awareness about effective altruism throughout Australia.

 Public relations officer – Effective Altruism Australia (May ’16 – August ’16)

 One of two volunteers managing donor relations and engagement.

 Co-founder and President – The Life You Can Save Adelaide (March ’15 – July ’16)

 Advocating for a greater focus on the effectiveness of charities, and encouraging people to consider the effectiveness of the causes and charities they support.
 Organising fortnightly meetings for members to meet like-minded people, running events and give presentations about effective altruism, and leading conventional/social media engagement.